How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 How to Earn Wikipedia and Wikidata Inclusion

 Wikipedia inclusion requires demonstrated notability through coverage in independent, reliable secondary sources.
 For most businesses, this means earning press coverage in recognized industry publications before attempting a Wikipedia article.
-Wikidata has a lower bar: any entity with verifiable external identifiers qualifies for a basic entry.
+Wikidata has a lower bar: any entity with verifiable external identifiers qualifies for a basic entry on Wikidata.org.
 Start with Wikidata, link it from your schema, and build toward Wikipedia through press and guest content over time.

 Guest Posts and Earned Media as Entity Verification